magician333/RenderWorkshopLandingPage/public/doc/document.md

 - **UPnP Discovery Seconds:** Set the time for the Worker to search for the Manager upon startup.
 - **Save Log:** Enable this option to record Worker rendering information.
 - **Command Line Mode:** Enable this mode to save resources.
+- **Pull File:** Pull the files from the shared folder to the local rendering, which can improve the blend file reading speed when the network bandwidth is insufficient.
+- **Check Code:** If you are in a multi-user environment, you can set a check code to verify whether the manager and worker belong to you.
+The check code of the manager and worker must be the same for the check to succeed.

 ## 2. Manager Manual Configuration Explanation